Private water supplies

 So that we can:

-- Carry out risk assessment and monitoring if required under the Private Water Supply Regulations 2016
+- carry out risk assessment and monitoring if required under the regulations

-- Inform you of potential contamination threats to aquifers that may serve your supply
+- inform you of potential contamination threats to aquifers (body of rock and/or sediment that holds groundwater) that may serve your supply

-Unless your supply serves a single domestic dwelling, your supply will be risk assessed and monitored by the council in the next five years.
-However, if you suspect that something is wrong with the supply or you would like to request a sample to be taken and analysed you can contact the Environmental Health team to discuss your concerns and to arrange for any sampling to be carried out.
+Unless your supply serves a single domestic dwelling, your supply will be risk assessed and monitored by us in the next five years.
+However, if you suspect that something is wrong with the supply or you would like to request a sample to be taken and analysed you can contact our environmental health team to discuss your concerns and to arrange for any sampling to be carried out.

-Further guidance on the Private Water Supplies (England) Regulations 2016 is available on the Drinking Water Inspectorate (DWI) website at www.dwi.gov.uk
+Further guidance on the Private Water Supplies (England) Regulations 2016 is available on the Drinking Water Inspectorate (DWI) website.

-If you have an enquiry regarding private water supplies, please contact us at firstname.lastname@example.org or on 01903 737755
+If you have an enquiry regarding private water supplies, please contact us.